zhqjiang/programming-with-types-notes/chapter2/readme.md

 The opposite situation, in which we end up with a number that is too small to represent, is called an _arithmetic underflow_.

-Three different ways to handle arithmetic overflow and underflow:
+Image you have a integer type using 4 bits to represent a number between 0 and 15, there are three different ways to handle arithmetic overflow and underflow:

-1. An odometer wraps around
+1. An odometer wraps around - add (0001) to (1111) and get (0000).
-2. A dial knob saturates
+2. A dial knob saturates - add (0001) to (1111) and still get (1111).
-3. A pocket calculator errors out
+3. A pocket calculator errors out - add (0001) to (1111) and an error is thrown.

 #### Detecting overflow and underflow